Neema Parvini

 Neema Parvini, also known as Academic Agent, is a British academic, writer, and YouTuber.
-He is currently a senior fellow at the Centre of Heterodox Studies at the University of Buckingham.
+As of 2026, he is an honorary research fellow at the Centre of Heterodox Studies at the University of Buckingham.
 He has worked at Richmond American University London, Brunel University of London, Royal Holloway, and the University of Surrey.

+Biography

+Parvini was born to a Welsh mother and Iranian father.
+He graduated from Royal Holloway, University of London, completing his masters in 2005 at the University of Oxford, and returning to Royal Holloway for his PhD, for which he was awarded a Thomas Holloway Scholarship; he completed his PhD in 2010.

 He was trained as a literature scholar, and his books on William Shakespeare mainly discuss the influence of new historicism, cognitive approaches to Shakespeare studies, and ethical thinking in Shakespeare's works.
-He has written for the online magazine Quillette and the Ludwig von Mises Institute, and has spoken at the think tank Traditional Britain.
+He has written for the online magazine Quillette and the Ludwig von Mises Institute, and has spoken at the think-tank Traditional Britain.
 Parvini is a member of the Heterodox Academy and the Evolution Institute, and attended the Battle of Ideas event run by the Institute of Art and Ideas.
 He is a Senior Fellow at the Centre for Heterodox Social Science.

-Parvini discusses political theories on the rule of elites on his YouTube page "Academic Agent".
+Parvini discusses political theories on the rule of elites on his YouTube page "Academic Agent", which he started in 2016.

 In Bournbrook Magazine, Alexander Adams describes Parvini's book The Populist Delusion as "an informative, succinctly-written and accessible handbook for those who wish to understand the core principles of elite theory discussed by reactionaries and the dissident right".
+It was an Amazon best seller.
+The New York Times considered him to have helped popularise the term "slopulism".

+He has spoken at the Traditional Britain Group in 2022 and 2023, Nomos in London, and Scyldings alongside Carl Benjamin and Curtis Yarvin.
+In March 2024 he was interviewed by Sir Jacob Rees-Mogg on GB News, discussing social cohesion.

-In 2024 the anti-racist group Hope not Hate described his views as "extreme" in nature.
-In 2025 Hope not Hate described him further as "a disgraced academic who has called black people 'impulsive and low IQ' and said he has spoken admiringly of the Nazi Brownshirts".
-The group also states that he has "a large international following" and "has spoken at a range of conferences.
-These included the Traditional Britain Group in 2022 and 2023, Nomos in London alongside Colin Robertson (AKA Millennial Woes), and Scyldings alongside Carl Benjamin (AKA Sargon of Akkad) and Curtis Yarvin."
+In 2024 the anti-racist advocacy group Hope not Hate described his views as "extreme" in nature.
+The group also states that he has "a large international following" and "has spoken at a range of conferences".